I’m the Director of Editorial Video at Mashable responsible for the

-leadership of a growing team of smart, fun video producers in
+vision and leadership of a new team of smart, fun video

-New York and (recently) Los Angeles.
-Before joining Mashable, I
+producers in New York and Los Angeles.
+Before joining

-I really just love making things with people, especially short films for the web, interactive experiences and multimedia content.
-Before National Geographic I spent two years as the Associate Creative Director of the experimental iPad news publication, The Daily.
+I really just love design, video and making things with people, especially short films for the web, interactive experiences and digital multimedia content.
+Before National Geographic I was the Associate Creative Director at the innovative and experimental, but ultimately doomed, iPad news publication, The Daily.
 I thrive on collaborative mayhem, high fives, creative problem solving, strong coffee and long walks in the park with my sweet, social, pit-mix, Pepper.
 Thanks for visiting!

 Morel designed a new site and design system for this forward thinking, non-profit single-topic journalism endeavor about the criminal justice system in the United States.
 We worked to develop smart design solutions that visually paid homage to the time period of their namesake, Thurgood Marshall, but still felt modern and updated.